Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Experiments

 \section{Experiments}

-We demonstrate the applications of our rank-adaptive tensorized end-to-end training method on several models containing fully connected layers, embedding layers and convolution layers.
-We also compare our method with several recent methods of tensorized neural networks by reporting the predictive accuracy on the test data set and the number of model parameters in the training and in the resulting model.
+We demonstrate the applications of our rank-adaptive tensorized end-to-end training method on several neural network models.
 Our method trains a Bayesian neural network, therefore we report the predictive accuracy of the posterior mean.

-In order to evaluate and compare the performance, we implement the following methods in our experiments: \begin{itemize} \item {\bf Baseline:} this is a standard training method, where the model parameters are neither tensorized nor compressed.
-We use this method as a baseline for comparison of predictive accuracy and model size.
+In order to compare the performance, we implement the following methods in our experiments: \begin{itemize} \item {\bf Baseline:} a standard training method, where model parameters are uncompressed.

-\item {\bf TC-MR}~\cite{lebedev2014speeding,kim2015compression}: train and then compress with maximum ranks.
-In order to compare our method with the most popular tensorized neural network methods, we implement the method in~\cite{lebedev2014speeding,kim2015compression}.
-In this approach we train a non-tensorized and uncompressed neural network (equivalent to ``baseline"), followed by a tensor decomposition and fine-tuning.
-For the DLRM model we fine-tune for one epoch.
-In all other experiments we fine-tune for 20 epochs.
-This approach requires that the user select the compression rank.
-Here we use the maximum rank ($R$ for CP or $\mat{R}=[R_1, R_2, \cdots R_d]$ for other formats) used in our proposed Bayesian model.

-\item {\bf TC-OR}: train and then compress with oracle rank ($r$ in CP or $\mat{r}=[r_1, r_2, \cdots, r_d]$ for other formats).
-This post-training compression method follows the same procedures of TC-MR~\cite{lebedev2014speeding,kim2015compression}, except that it uses the ``oracle rank" discovered by our proposed rank determination method.
-In practice the ``TC-OR" method would require a combinatorial rank search over a high-dimensional discrete space to discover the same rank as our method.
-Here we just assume that we know the oracle rank {\it a-priori} by luck in order to compare the performance of the post-training compression method with our proposed method when they have the same compressed model size.

-\item {\bf FR}: Fixed-rank tensorized training.
-We implement the end-to-end tensorized training~\cite{novikov2015tensorizing} with a tensor rank fixed {\it a priori}.
-It is hard to determine a rank properly in advance, and the model can be very inaccurate if the chosen rank parameter is too low.
-In the experiment, we train the low-rank tensor factors with the maximum rank that is chosen for our Bayesian model in order to achieve a good accuracy.

-\item {\bf ARD-LU:} this is the first version of our proposed tensorized training method with automatic rank determination.
-In this version, we use the log-uniform prior in \eqref{eq: Log-Uniform} for the rank-control hyper-parameters.
-All tensor factors are initialized with a maximum rank ($R$ for CP and $\mat{R}=[R_, \cdots, R_d]$ for other formats), and the actual ranks ($r$ for CP and $\mat{r}=[r_1,\cdots r_d]$ for other formats) are automatically determined by our training process.

-\item {\bf ARD-HC:} this is the second version of our proposed training method.
-It differs from ARD-LU only in the hyper prior: in ARD-HC we use the half-Cauchy prior~\eqref{eq: Half-Cauchy} for the rank-control hyper parameters.